MobileFirst-Platform-Developer-Center/Digital-App-Builder/README.md

 To add a Watson service to your application:
 1. From the Builder, click **Controls**.
 Navigate and click **AI** tab.
 This will display the Watson_Chat and Watson_VR.
-2. Drag and drop the required Watson service to the drawing board.
+2. Drag and drop the required Watson service to the design board.
 3. Modify the properties and action for the Watson component.

 # Using Code Editor